mirovarga/bl/README.md

 **NB: The project is a work in progress and breaking changes can occur.**

-A single binary, easy to use static blog generator with a file server and readonly REST API.
+A single binary, easy to use static blog generator with a readonly REST API.

 > It's my first real project in Haskell and there are still things I haven't implemented yet, like user-friendly (error) messages, better CLI and probably